Homeopathy and Breastfeeding

 easily.
 Also for breast abscess has pus that is not smelly and

 strangely painless, but slow to heal.
-If a baby tends to vomit
+Use this remedy if your baby tends to vomit

-after nursing the mother can try Silicea which will go through her milk
+after nursing.
+The mother can also try taking Silicea which will go through her milk

 to the baby.

 going or is slow to come in.
-If you are swinging between the two extremes of
+Use this remedy if you swing between the two extremes of

 over producing or under producing milk.
 Take in the first few days to